 - Blogging is a powerful way of reaching and engaging with your audience

-- Businesses that invest in regular and consistent blogging outperform those that don’t
+- Companies that invest real budgets into content creation and digital marketing efforts, outperform those that don’t

 - Long-form content is the most popular and profitable type of blog content (so aim for 1,500+ words in your articles)